nandu90/nekRS-LS/README.md

 provides an early preview of the next upcoming release (do not use in a production environment).

 #
 If you're on an HPC system, ensure you log in to a compute node.
-Check if there's an `nrsqsub` script in the `scripts` directory for your system and load the same modules.
+You can find installation instructions and job submission scripts for common HPC systems [here](https://github.com/Nek5000/nekRS_HPCsupport).
 Now, just run:

 ```sh
 CC=mpicc CXX=mpic++ FC=mpif77 ./build.sh [-DCMAKE_INSTALL_PREFIX=$HOME/.local/nekrs] [<options>]